rebekalv/arduino_camera/ttk8/README.md

 Student: Rebekka Alve

 ## Summary
 This project implements a real-time obstacle detection system on an Arduino Nicla Vision using OpenMV firmware.
-It detects dark objects using blob detection, reads distance from the integrated ToF sensor, selects the nearest object, overlays a bounding box and distance on the frame, and streams the annotated video over 2.4 GHz Wi‑Fi.
+It detects dark objects using blob detection, reads distance from the integrated ToF sensor, selects the nearest object, overlays a bounding box and distance on the frame, and streams the video over 2.4 GHz Wi‑Fi.

 <img src="images/green.png" width="400" alt="Nicla vision green">